-- A. Collection of Samples - Sample Collection.
-All Samples submitted for testing pursuant to this rule must be collected by Division representatives or in accordance with the Division's sampling policy which is found in the Colorado Department of Public Health and Environment Reference Library at https://tinyurl.com/y8p86vu3.
-This Reference Library may be continuously updated as new materials become available in accordance with section 25-1.5-106(3.5)(d), C.R.S.. - 2.
+A. Collection of Samples

+- 1. Sample Collection.
+All Samples submitted for testing pursuant to this rule must be collected by Division representatives or in accordance with the Division's sampling policy reflected in the marijuana laboratory testing reference library available at the Colorado Department of Public Health and Environment's website.
+This reference library may be continuously updated as new materials become available in accordance with section 25-1.5-106(3.5)(d), C.R.S.. - 2.
 Sample Selection.
 The Division may elect, at its sole direction, to assign Division representatives to collect Samples, or may otherwise direct Sample selection, including, but not limited to, through Division designation of a Harvest Batch or Production Batch in the Inventory Tracking System from which a Retail Marijuana Establishment shall select Samples for testing.
 A Retail Marijuana Establishment, its Owners and employees shall not attempt to influence the Samples selected by Division representatives.
 If the Division does not select the Harvest Batch or Production Batch to be tested, a Retail Marijuana Establishment must collect and submit Sample(s) that are representative of the Harvest Batch or Production Batch being tested. - 3.
 Adulteration or Alteration Prohibited.
-A Licensee or its agent shall not adulterate or alter, or attempt to adulterate or alter, any Samples of Retail Marijuana, Retail Marijuana Concentrate, or Retail Marijuana Product for the purpose of circumventing contaminant testing detection limits or potency testing requirements.
+A Licensee or its agent shall not adulterate or alter, or attempt to adulterate or alter, any Samples of Retail Marijuana, Retail Marijuana

+Concentrate, or Retail Marijuana Product for the purpose of circumventing contaminant testing detection limits or potency testing requirements.
 The Sample(s) collected and submitted for testing must be representative of the Harvest Batch or Production Batch being tested.
 A violation of this sub-paragraph (A)(3) shall be considered a license violation affecting public safety.